JBerthelier/ParasiTE/README.md

 ![](https://github.com/JBerthelier/ParasiTE/blob/master/logo.png)

-Identification of alternative TE-genes isoforms events from gtf/gff annotations
+# Identification of alternative TE-genes isoforms events

-# Aim

 ParasiTE is a tool that aim to
 1) identify TEs located in exonic or intronic region of genes